What is the MSc in Veterinary Education?

 - Appraise curriculum design and models to ensure that teaching methods comply with standards and quality appropriate to the level of skill development

 - Select and use appropriate assessment and evaluation strategies to ensure that learning outcomes are met

 - Identify, critically assess and address the emerging needs of the training requirements to match the demands of the local provision

-- Adopt new teaching technologies to maximize skill development
+- Adopt new teaching technologies to maximise skill development

 - Be a reflective and self-evaluative practitioner

 - Critically appraise research in veterinary and related educational fields, and develop skills to undertake qualitative and quantitative research using appropriate methodologies